The Geck-O-Meter is a gauge visualization that enables you to quickly see a metric in comparison to defined minimum and maximum values.

-Displays a primary metric with a value change below it that is a calculation of the difference between the the primary metric and a secondary number.
+Displays a primary metric with a value change below it that is a calculation of the difference between the primary metric and a secondary number.

-Displays a primary metric with a goal change below it that is a calculation of the difference between the the primary metric and a secondary number.
+Displays a primary metric with a goal change below it that is a calculation of the difference between the primary metric and a secondary number.